Luxshi Vimalarajah

 Berlin, Germany

 She represents the Berghof Foundation in the global Mediation Support Network (MSN).
-Luxshi is also part of the Initiative Mediation Support in Germany, a consortium consisting of 5 German organisations advising the German Foreign Office on issues related to mediation and mediation support.
-Currently, she is part of the standing working group on mediation of the Advisory Council on Civilian Crisis Prevention of the German Government.
+Luxshi is a co-constituting member of the Initiative Mediation Support in Germany (IMSD), a consortium consisting of 5 German organisations working closely with the German Federal Foreign Office on issues related to mediation and mediation support.

 Luxshi Vimalarajah holds an MA in Political Science from the Free University in Berlin.